ava-labs/avalanche-docs/docs/tooling/cli-guides/import-subnet.md

 ---
-tags: [Tooling, Avalanche CLI]
+tags: [Tooling, Avalanche-CLI]
-description: This guide demonstrates the process of importing a Subnet to the Avalanche CLI to enable better management of the Subnet's configuration.
+description: This guide demonstrates the process of importing a Subnet to the Avalanche-CLI to enable better management of the Subnet's configuration.
 This how-to uses the WAGMI Subnet deployed on Fuji Testnet as the example Subnet.
-pagination_label: How to Import a Subnet into Avalanche CLI
+pagination_label: How to Import a Subnet into Avalanche-CLI
 sidebar_label: Import a Subnet
 sidebar_position: 2
 ---

-# How to Import a Subnet into Avalanche CLI
+# How to Import a Subnet into Avalanche-CLI

 ## Context